Oakdean Cottages are so cosy and relaxing, you might not want to get up and get out.

 Due to Covid-19 we strongly advise checking all venue websites for up to date information.

-For thrill seekers of all ages, there's something for everyone at Alton Towers Resort: home to over 40 rides and attractions.
-Not to mention the chance to meet your little ones' favourite CBeebies characters.
+For thrill seekers of all ages, there's something for everyone at Alton Towers Resort.
+Home to over 40 rides and even the chance to meet your little ones' favourite CBeebies characters.

-With the UK's tallest & fastest roller coaster, the biggest indoor waterpark, the famous autumn illuminations and the iconic Blackpool Tower with its glass skywalk, there's something for everyone at this well-known seaside resort.
+With the UK's tallest & fastest roller coaster, the biggest indoor waterpark, autumn illuminations and the iconic Blackpool Tower, there's something for everyone at this well-known seaside resort.

-Covering 62 acres, Bowland Boar Park is packed with animal adventures for the whole family.
-There are walking trails, tractor rides, zip wires, a great playground and a popular café.
-Look out for pop-up events like bushcraft activities.
+Covering 62 acres, Bowland Boar Park is packed with animal adventures for the whole family including walking trails, tractor rides, zip wires, a great playground and a popular café.

-Sledging, skiing, snowboarding and more; Chill Factore is a £31M real snow centre located in the Trafford Park area of Trafford, Greater Manchester, featuring the UK's longest indoor ski slope and a 12m climbing wall.
+Sledging, skiing, snowboarding and climbing; Chill Factore is a £31M real snow centre located in the Trafford Park area, Greater Manchester, featuring the UK's longest indoor ski slope.

-For seaside lovers, The National Trust's Formby, Merseyside, is a glorious beach with dramatic sand dunes, surrounded by sweeping coastal pinewoods.
-It's also home to a nature reserve dedicated to red squirrels.
+For seaside lovers, The National Trust's Formby, Merseyside, is a glorious beach with dramatic sand dunes, sweeping coastal pinewoods and home to a nature reserve dedicated to red squirrels.

-A working farm with over 1,000 livestock including cattle, sheep and pigs.
-Hesketh Farm at Bolton Abbey has a large undercover barn and loads to do.
-There's plenty of space for picnics (but there's also a cafe to make life that bit easier).
+With over 1,000 livestock including cattle, sheep and pigs, Hesketh Farm at Bolton Abbey has a large undercover barn and loads to do.
+There's plenty of space for picnics with a cafe to make life that bit easier.

-Hoghton Tower sits at the top of a mile-long drive surrounded by beautiful grounds, so it’s no surprise it is occasionally used as a filming location.
+Hoghton Tower sits at the top of a mile-long drive surrounded by beautiful grounds, so it’s no surprise it is a favourite for filming locations.
 Did you spot it on Peaky Blinders?
-Join one of the house tours and learn all about its history.

-Grab your bucket and spade, or enjoy a leisurely walk through the beautifully tended promenade gardens at St Annes seafront and natural beach.
-You can even hire a beach hut to really make the most of a fun family day at the seaside.
+Grab your bucket and spade, or enjoy a leisurely walk through the beautiful promenade gardens at St Annes seafront and natural beach.
+You can even hire a beach hut to make the most of the seaside.

 Enjoy a three-mile round trip on a heritage steam train, explore the museum and see steam engines being rebuilt.
-The journey crosses the dock swing bridge (a unique feature on this line) and travels along the bank of the Ribble.
+The journey crosses the dock swing bridge and travels along the bank of the Ribble.

 Here are a few of our favourite local pubs and restaurants.